 With regard to the Hunting Towers project, The Communities Group, a real estate and community development consulting firm, provided a separate financial analysis of IDI's proposed acquisition, scope of rehabilitation and sales plan.
 Based on a September survey of current residents, the Office of Housing was able to provide informed assumptions regarding tenant demographics, appropriate levels of affordability based on household income, and regarding tenant interest in purchasing, as well as assumptions regarding the other targeted buyer groups (City workforce and Public Workforce).
 The analysis also included assumptions regarding a non profit entity's acquisition of up to 100 units for long term rental.
 In the modeling tool developed by The Communities Group to evaluate the gap between IDI's cost to acquire, rehabilitate and sell the 530 units at Hunting Towers in conformance with City guidelines regarding affordable and workforce housing, the funding gap estimated was \$32 million (assuming a \$50 million purchase price, which is an estimate).
-Based on this modeling and the sales prices proposed by IDI, the gap would be closed by IDI forgoing \$26 million in profits from the sale of the Hunting Towers units, as well as IDI putting \$6 million in cash into the Hunting Towers purchase and rehabilitation project.
-In addition, for the non profit housing group to purchase the 100 units at Hunting Towers and operate them as affordable rentals (to households at or below 50% of area median income), the City would have to provide approximately \$7 million in City funding.
+Based on this modeling and the sales prices proposed by IDI, the gap would be closed by IDI forgoing \$26 million in profits from the sale of the Hunting Towers units, as well as IDI putting \$6 million in cash into the Hunting Towers purchase the 100 units at Hunting Towers and operate them as affordable rentals (to households at or below 50% of area median income), the City would have to provide approximately \$7 million in City funding.